 Accomodation Kandy: Clock Inn Kandy.
 I really loved this hostel.
 It is very clean and they provide a nice breakfast.
 The capsules look a bit claustrophobic, but once inside it is not so bad.
 I managed to get a good night sleep here.
 They have dorms and rooms too.

 Arranging the tickets for the train from Kandy to Ella: There are several trains a day leaving either from Kandy or nearby Peradeniya, but you will not be guaranteed a seat.
 The train from Ella to Kandy is often full, so it is better to make a reservation.
 Either by booking your ticket at the railway station in Colombo as soon as you arrive or online through a travel agency.

 If you were not able to get a ticket you can always opt for the unreserved class.
 To increase your chances of getting a seat it is better to take the train from Peradeniya station (10 minutes by tuk tuk) rather than Kandy.
 There are about 5 trains daily.
 You can check the most recent timetable at The Man in Seat 61.

-Accomodation Ella: Beauty Mount Tourist Inn Ella.
-It’s a lovely place for a great price, especially considering the rates of other places in Ella.
+Accomodation Ella: Beauty Mount Tourist Inn Ella is a lovely place for a great price, especially considering the rates of other places in Ella.
 Unfortunately making a reservation through the several online booking systems they partake in does not guarantee you a room.
 The owner is friendly, but doesnt really understand the systems.
 She still operates on a first come first serve basis.